 Existing Work with an Expired Green Card

 When your green card expires, your status as a U.S. permanent resident does not expire.
 If you are employed at the time your green card expires, there’s no reason for you to inform your employer.
 What’s more, there’s no reason that your employer should ask you for an updated green card.
-Therefore, if you’ve been continuously employed with the same organization since completing your original I-9, your employer should not request a new green card and should allow you to work with an expired green card.
+Therefore, if you’ve been continuously employed with the same organization since completing your original I-9, your employer should not re-verify a green card even if it is known to have expired.

 Of course, nobody has complete job security.
 It’s always a possibility that you’ll be looking for a new job in the near future.
 You might even get an unexpected job offer.
 Without valid proof of your permanent resident status, it’s unlikely that you’ll be able to accept new employment.